 Backpacking from the north downwards, tourists pass the five most visited places in Vietnam.
 First on the route is Phong Nha Ke Bang.
 This national park offers phenomenal views and plenty of activities for adventurous tourists.
-A journey on a mountain bike, climbing through a cave, ziplining, anything is possible.
+From a journey on a mountain bike, climbing through a cave, to ziplining, anything is possible.
 Tourists that would rather experience more of the culture and history of Vietnam are better off continuing onward to Hué.
 This imperial city, formerly the capital, is an important attraction primarily due to its beautiful citadel.
 Although it isn’t even that old (about 200 years) it appears to be from another world.
 From Hué, it’s a short trip to southern Da Nang.
 Da Nang is the perfect example of a rising economy; in a few decades it has grown from a fishing village by the sea to a massive city.
 Aside from modern architecture, you can also find luxurious resorts here.
 About 20 kilometers to the south lies Hoi An.
-This small, traditional city is a world heritage, in part because of its unique blend of architecture, history, and a lovely beach.
+This small, traditional city is a world heritage site, in part because of its unique blend of architecture, history, and a lovely beach.
 Those that like the beach can travel even further south: Quy Nhon is a relatively unspoiled beach paradise.

 High points in the south of Vietnam

 If you’ve had your fill of fishing villages, a trip to Vietnam can be complemented with a visit to Ho Chi Minh City.
 This worldly city once more shows that this country matters internationally.
-But despite its many skyscrapers, the Vietnamese atmosphere can still be found aplenty.
+But despite its many skyscrapers, the Vietnamese atmosphere can still be found throughout.
 Don’t forget to try out the local cuisine; this can be done at both local street tents as well as the most high-end restaurants.
-From Ho Chi Minh City, trips are often made to Mui Ne (luxurious resort and cozy hostels), Dalat (nature and sporting activities), Nha Trang (beaches, parties, and classic buildings), Doc Let (white palm tree beaches, and Cam Ranh (even more undiscovered beaches).
+From Ho Chi Minh City, trips are often made to Mui Ne (luxurious resort and cozy hostels), Dalat (nature and sporting activities), Nha Trang (beaches, parties, and classic buildings), Doc Let (white palm tree beaches), and Cam Ranh (even more undiscovered beaches).